 Rib fractures which are painful make it difficult to breathe deeply or cough properly.
 This can make it difficult to clear mucus in the chest, leading to chest infections.
 Good pain relief helps to prevent chest infections.
 (See 'What is the treatment for rib injuries?', above.)

 Even with good painkillers, some people may get a chest infection following a rib injury.
-If you have symptoms such as cough, fever, chest pain, shortness of breath or increasing sputum (phlegm), see a doctor urgently.
+If you have symptoms such as cough, high temperature (fever), chest pain, shortness of breath or increasing phlegm (sputum), see a doctor urgently.

 Complications are more likely if the injury involved a large force, and if the injured person is frail or has other medical problems.
 If you suspect a complication, get urgent advice.